erkamuzuncayir/unity-scriptable-object-study-project/README.md

 # Scriptable Object Study Project
 I created this project for studying scriptable object in Unity at October 2022.

-I used Unity's Roll-a-Ball project as a base.
+I used Unity's Roll-a-Ball project as a base and develop gameplay on top of it.

 I used two Unite videos that I added links of them at the below as a guide.